 Tint gives you a quick way to add a light wash of green over your image.
 Just choose a green from the color palette, adjust the fade, and you’re set.

 This fun effect lets you create a gradient of green.
 Try a gradient of white to green or light green to dark green.
 Be sure to play with the “Direction” slider to change which way the gradient goes.

 Warhol, Tint, and Ombre allow you to paint on or erase off the effect in specific areas of your photo with the Paint tool tool.
 Click the paintbrush icon to open the Paint palette.
 To paint a spot of green, check the “Reverse effect” checkbox and brush on green where you want it.

-You can’t celebrate St Patty’s Day without shamrocks, right?
+You can’t celebrate St Paddy’s Day without shamrocks, right?
 Find them in the Overlays tab under the Symbols set in the General group.

 And don’t forget to check out the great Spring Bling swatches we’ve got for you in Collage.
 Use them as festive backgrounds in your cells, then click “Edit” in the top toolbar to add overlays and text for simple St. Patrick’s day designs.

 But don’t stop there; learn all the stuff!
 Peep more tutorials and how-to content:

 - New Design Feature Puts Graphics in Your Wheelhouse